heyheychen/rpi_guitar_effect_pedal/README.md

 ## Instruction
 This project use Raspberry Pi to create a guitar effect pedal with a LCD monitor,
-the effects are including bypass, overdrive, delay, echo,
+the effects are including bypass, overdrive, delay, echo, reverb, octaver, tremolo.
 demo_video: https://ppt.cc/f6aJ2x

 ## Hardware